svnty/homosexuality-simulator/README.md

 *Significance of data*

-These results indicate what would be expected from a non-breeding species, the number of the existing genotypes within that species decreases and the genotype with a higher chance of survival increases.
+These results indicate what would be expected from a non-breeding genotype, the number of the existing genotypes within that species decreases and the genotype with a higher chance of survival increases.

 *Future research*